 Robinette Legal Group PLLC is based in Morgantown, but we handle cases throughout the state of West Virginia.
 Our firm handles a carefully selected, small number of cases.

 We pride ourselves in giving great personal attention to each of our clients, treating them as we would friends.

-Our attorneys provide each client with their cell phone number so clients can call at any time to have their questions answered.
+Our wrongful death attorneys provide each client with their cell phone number so clients can call at any time to have their questions answered.

 Call (304) 594-1800 Today or Find Us Here:

-To learn more about how you can move forward, download our free book or Contact our team of trial attorneys in Morgantown, West Virginia, to arrange a free consultation about your catastrophic injury or wrongful death claim.
+To learn more about how you can move forward, download our free book or contact our team of trial wrongful death lawyers in Morgantown, West Virginia, to arrange a free consultation about your catastrophic injury or wrongful death claim.

 “Attorney Robinette was very knowledgeable in his field of expertise.
 He represented himself in a professional manner, with honesty and dignity.
 I was always kept well informed and kept up to date on a regular basis.
 His staff was very courteous and knowledgeable and very patient.”